 Building a Weekly Azure Cost Report with Logic App Standard

 A step-by-step guide to building an automated weekly cost report using Azure Logic App Standard.
-The workflow discovers subscriptions dynamically, queries the Cost Management API, builds a stacked bar chart in pure HTML/CSS, and emails it to subscription owners.
+The workflow discovers subscriptions dynamically, queries the Cost Management API, builds professional HTML email tables, and emails the report to subscription owners.
 No Power BI.
 No third-party tools.
 Just a Logic App and some clever API calls.

 Table of Contents